 Once the petition for the stepparent adoption is filed, the court will assign a judge to your case.
 Then your attorney will check the judge’s availability and schedule a time for the final adoption hearing.
 We will send you a Notice of Hearing for the scheduled time.

-Most judges enjoy conducting stepparent adoption hearings.
-The hearing is a formal, but friendly meeting with the judge, after which the judge will rule on the adoption.
+Stepparent adoption judges in the Orlando enjoy stepparent adoption hearings.
+The hearing is a formal, but friendly, meeting with the judge, after which the judge will rule on the adoption.
 Most judges conduct the hearings virtually.

 The hearing typically takes 5-10 minutes.
 The judges will ask a few questions to make sure that everyone wants the adoption and the correct procedures were followed.
 After the hearing, the adoption will be finalized, and the stepparent will have full legal rights to the child.
 The judgment entered at or shortly after the hearing is what grants the stepparent full parental rights.